oxc-project/acorn-test262/test-typescript/tests/cases/compiler/noImplicitReturnsInAsync1.ts.md

                         "start": 132,
                         "end": 170,
-                        "raw": "\"The test is passed without an error.\"", "value": "The test is passed without an error."
+                        "raw": "\"The test is passed without an error.\"", "value": "The test is passed without an error.", "regex": null,
+                        "bigint": null
                       }
                     ],
                     "callee": {